 Here are some general resources related to Modern Languages and Linguistics.

 Overview 🔗 This is the official course overview on the University of Oxford website, which includes course structure, entry requirements and more.

-Course structure 🔗 🌟 The Modern & Medieval Languages Faculty website has a more detailed course overview, as well as lots of useful application information.
+Information from the Faculty 🔗 🌟 The Modern & Medieval Languages Faculty website has a more detailed course overview, as well as lots of useful application information.

 Alternative Prospectus 🔗 The Oxford Student Union website includes guides to each course, written entirely by students.
 Expect favourite moments from their degrees, books they’ve loved, and what interviews are really like!

 Linguistics Reading List 🔗 🌟 This is the reading list for the papers that first-years take.
-Don’t be intimidated by how long it is; the texts are intended to be worked through over the course of a full academic year, and honestly no one reads everything anyway.
+Don’t be intimidated by how long it is; the texts are intended to be worked through over the course of a full academic year, and honestly, no one reads everything anyway.
 The second and fourth year reading lists are also available here 🔗.

 FAQ 🔗 Some useful answers to common questions about the application process.

 Modern Languages Admissions Test (MLAT) information 🔗 All candidates must take the MLAT as part of their application - find out more information here.